kabust/TaskFlow-Web-App/README.md

 # TaskFlow Manager

-Web application IT company task manager which allows to track task, deadlines, assignees and projects
+Web application IT company task manager which allows to track tasks, deadlines, assignees, and projects

 ## Check it out!